robske110/IDDataLogger/docs/beginnerguide.md

 We strongly recommend changing your password on the Raspberry Pi to a strong one using the command `passwd`.

+If any problems or questions pop up during set up:
+ 1. See the list of common problems and FAQs [here](https://github.com/robske110/IDDataLogger/wiki/FAQ-and-frequent-problems).
+ 2. If there are remaining problems or questions see [getting help](https://github.com/robske110/IDDataLogger/wiki/Getting-help).

 Now you'll need to decide how you want to set this project up.
 There is a one-line command which installs this project automagically, but if you prefer to do some things manually and learn some things in the process jump to this [section](#installing-manually).